Evan Longoria powers San Francisco past Arizona - WHIZ News

 TRAINER’S ROOM

-Giants: 1B Brandon Belt was pinch-hit for in the ninth inning after a visit from the Giants’ trainer. … IF Wilmer Flores (hamstring) hit off a tee, played catch and took ground balls Sunday. … RHP Logan Webb (shoulder) played catch at 90 feet Sunday with no issues.
+Giants: 1B Brandon Belt (side) was pinch-hit for in the ninth inning after a visit from the Giants’ trainer and will undergo further testing, Kapler said. … IF Wilmer Flores (hamstring) hit off a tee, played catch and took ground balls Sunday. … RHP Logan Webb (shoulder) played catch at 90 feet Sunday with no issues.

 Diamondbacks: RHP Taylor Widener (right groin strain) was placed on the injured list Tuesday and RHP Jon Duplantier was recalled from Triple-A Reno.
 Duplantier is a candidate to fill Widener’s spot in the starting rotation, manager Torey Lovullo said. … 1B Christian Walker (oblique) has played two games on a rehab assignment at Reno and appears close to returning. … RHP Chris Devenski (arm ligament) is to undergo surgery by Dr. Keith Meister.
 The extent of the damage has not been determined.